DAY TWO | THURSDAY, NOVEMBER 14

 9:30 am Panel Discussion: Streamlining Regulatory Approaches to Optimize CDx Development, Reduce Complexities & Allow Patients Timely Access to Drug-Diagnostics Clinical Trials

-• Sharon Liang Executive Director, Head, Precision Medicine & Digital Health, Bristol Myers Squibb
+• Sharon Liang Executive Director & Head of Precision Medicine & Digital Health, Bristol Myers Squibb

 • Feng Li Director, Harbour BioMed